 Local authorities civil engineering tenders now have a mandatory minimum 10% weighting on social value.
 It’s an important aspect of any public sector contract.
 The promises you make in the section can be contractually binding, so it’s not something you should gloss over.
 Social value is the social, environmental and economic aspects you plan to address during the contract.
 This could include:

-Civil engineering tenders may require you to include detailed CVs of the team members proposed to work on the project.
+Construction contracts in the UK may require you to include detailed CVs of the team members proposed to work on the project.
 Contractors like to see that your employees are qualified, and you should demonstrate their suitability for the project at hand.
 Each CV should detail what the specific team member will be responsible for.
 You could include their:

 You could include a professional and friendly-looking photo of each team member.
 This will allow buyers to put a face to a name and is a nice touch.
 CVs should be focused, as relevant and concise as possible while still being thorough.